-Liquidity risk is the risk that the Company will encounter difficulty in meeting obligations associated with financial liabilities.
+Liquidity risk is the risk that the Company will encounter difficulty in meeting obligations associated with financial liabilities that are settled by delivering cash or another financial asset.
 The Company's approach to managing liquidity is to ensure that it will have sufficient liquidity to meet liabilities when due.
 Accounts payable and accrued liabilities are due within the current operating period.
 The Company's exposure to and management of liquidity risk has not changed materially from that of the prior year.